 Grating Cheese for Stuffed Shells

 This recipe calls for an impressive 3 1/2 cups of cheese – three cups of mozzarella and 1/2 cup of Parmesan.
 I am going to impress upon you how much I want you to grate your own cheese for this.
-Pre-shredded cheese is coated in preservatives the make it difficult for it to melt.
+Pre-shredded cheese is coated in preservatives that make it difficult for it to melt.
 By shredding your own cheese from a block, you ensure that the cheese is perfectly melted and delicious.

 Making Stuffed Shells Ahead